What is the EENA?

 EENA, the European Emergency Number Association, is a Brussels-based NGO set up in 1999 dedicated to promoting high-quality emergency services reached by the number 112 throughout the EU.
 EENA serves as a discussion platform for emergency services, public authorities, decision makers, researchers, associations and solution providers with a view to improving the emergency response in accordance with citizens' requirements.
 EENA is also promoting the establishment of an efficient system for alerting citizens about imminent or developing emergencies.

-The EENA memberships include 890 emergency services representatives from 44 European countries, 65 solution providers, 9 international associations/organisations, 130 Members of the European Parliament and 50 researchers.
+The EENA memberships include 991 emergency services representatives from 70 countries world-wide, 68 solution providers, 15 international associations/organisations, 150 Members of the European Parliament and 57 researchers.

 EENA believes that: